Arwa-x/Ros-Installation/Task 2/README.md

 2.5 Click “Flash!” it will take time to write and validate the image

-2.6 After Etcher finishes, Windows prompts you with a dialog of formatting the disk just click Cancel and remove the SD card
+2.6 After Etcher finishes, Windows prompts you with a dialog of formatting the disk just click “Cancel” and remove the SD card

 2.7 Insert the SD card into the slot on the underside of the Jetson Nano